Disney World Know Before You Go—9 Essential Tips from Veteran Travelers

 Celebrate a special event: Disney wants to celebrate your life moments with you and issues buttons for many commemorative occasions.
 You can obtain one at the Town Hall in the Magic Kingdom or Guest Relations in other parks.

 Pack your own water: Florida water is not known for its palatable taste, so picking up some water bottles from the grocery store and packing them into the park can save you big time over the cost of purchasing from a restaurant or snack cart.
-Just remember, the water you bring must be contained in plastic or reusable bottles – now glass containers.
+Just remember, the water you bring must be contained in plastic or reusable bottles – no glass containers.

 Consider a Memory Maker purchase before you go: Disney Photopass photographers are positioned at most of the key spots for capturing iconic photos, but you don’t need to pay for these.
 Photographers will gladly snap your pic with your own camera.
-However, if you think you’ll want to purchase more than 2 or 3 ride photos in addition to photos taken at keepsake memory spots, consider opting in for Memory Maker.
+However, if you think you’ll want to purchase more than 2 or 3 ride professional photos taken at keepsake memory spots, consider opting in for Memory Maker.
 The cost of the package will be cheaper than buying this number of photos individually, and if you buy before you arrive at Disney World, you’ll save even more.
 Just remember to purchase more than three days before the start of your trip to ensure that it is activated when you arrive.

 Ride queue closings: Ride queues close when the park does, but the ride doesn’t stop running until the queue empties out.
 That means you can get in line any time before the official park close and still get on the ride.

 Don’t fret forgotten items: If you forget something, such as toiletries, always check with the hotel front desk before buying replacements.
 If you’re in the park and realize you forgot diapers, formula or even if you need an OTC medication, such as Advil, don’t run back to the room.
-Got to the Baby Care Center.
+Go to the Baby Care Center.
 In most cases, they’ll be able to assist.

 Set up your My Disney Experience account before leaving home.
 As mentioned previously, this is command central during your trip, allowing you to make advanced dining reservations, look up show times and even get into your room or the parks.
 However, it’s also a critical planning tool while you’re still at home.